People & Awards

 Filippo received both B.Sc and M.Sc. degrees in Mechanical Engineering at the Univesity of Bologna in 2020 and 2022 with a curriculum specialization in Mechanics of Automation and Robotics.

-During his master tsis at the University of Bologna, he designed an innovative feedback position regulator for an Underactuated Cable-Driven Parallel Robot, and he carried out a preliminary experimentation on the prototype present at the IRMA L@B. Afterwards, he continued his studies by joining the team as a Research Fellow.
+During his master thesis at the University of Bologna, he designed an innovative feedback position regulator for an Underactuated Cable-Driven Parallel Robot, and he carried out a preliminary experimentation on the prototype present at the IRMA L@B. Afterwards, he continued his studies by joining the team as a Research Fellow.

 Useful links: